smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 The following figure shows the topology overview for the OpenNESS EMCO orchestration with edge and multiple clusters.
 It also shows an example of deploying SmartCity with EMCO.
-> **NOTE**: Smart City sample source code and documentation are available on [GitHub](https://github.com/OpenVisualCloud/Smart-City-Sample)
 ![OpenNESS EMCO](openness-emco-images/openness-emco-topology.png)

 _Figure 1 - Topology Overview with OpenNESS EMCO_

 All the managed edge clusters and cloud clusters are connected with the EMCO cluster through the WAN network.
-- The central orchestration (EMCO) cluster installation can use the [OpenNESS Central Orchestrator Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
+- The central orchestration (EMCO) cluster can be installed and provisioned by using the [OpenNESS Central Orchestrator Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
-- The edge clusters in the diagram can be installed and provisioned by using the [OpenNESS Media Analytics Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
+- The edge clusters and the cloud cluster can be installed and provisioned by using the [OpenNESS Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
-- The cloud cluster in the diagram can be a legancy Kubernetes\* cluster.
-- The composite application - SmartCity is composed of two parts: edge applications and cloud (web) applications.
+- The composite application - [SmartCity](https://github.com/OpenVisualCloud/Smart-City-Sample) is composed of two parts: edge application and cloud (web) application.
   - The edge application executes media processing and analytics on multiple edge clusters to reduce latency.
   - The cloud application is like a web application for additional post-processing, such as calculating statistics and display/visualization on the cloud cluster side.
   - The EMCO user can deploy the  SmartCity applications across the clusters.
 Besides that, EMCO allows the operator to override configurations and profiles to satisfy deployment needs.
-  - For more details, refer to [Practice with EMCO: SmartCity Deployment](#practice-with-emco-smartcity-deployment).
+  - For more details about the practice, refer to [Practice with EMCO: SmartCity Deployment](#practice-with-emco-smartcity-deployment).

-This document aims to familiarize the user with [OpenNESS deployment flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md) for EMCO installation and provision, and provide instructions accordingly.
+This document aims to familiarize the user with EMCO and [OpenNESS deployment flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md) for EMCO installation and provision, and provide instructions accordingly.

 ## EMCO Introduction
 ### EMCO Architecture
 The following diagram depicts a high level overview of the EMCO architecture.